 History

-The original Vancouver Irish Fusiliers were housed in a drill hall near Stanley Park until it was destroyed by fire in 1960.
-The 2002 merger with the British Columbia Regiment (BCR) at the Beatty street drill hall enabled the preservation of the regement's Battle Honours and band name.
+The Irish Fusiliers were formed in 1911 in East Vancouver and served until being placed on the supplementary role of battle in 1964.
+The original Fusiliers were housed in a drill hall near Stanley Park until it was destroyed by fire in 1960.
 The band maintains a proud sense of honour in representing the history of Vancouver's Irish Fusiliers.

 Pipe Major James Watt